sails101/contribute-to-sails101/README.md

 Step 1: We have to create an access token when a user is created.
 For that, add a new attribute called `accessToken` in the model [api/models/passport.js](https://github.com/multunus/sails-auth-example/blob/master/api/models/Passport.js#L64).

 Step 2: Now, we need to generate the accessToken once a user is created.
-For that add, the following code in [api/services/protocols/local.js](https://github.com/multunus/sails-auth-example/blob/master/api/services/protocols/local.js#L61) and add the accessToken while [creating the passport](https://github.com/multunus/sails-auth-example/blob/master/api/services/protocols/local.js#L66):
+For that, add the following code in [api/services/protocols/local.js](https://github.com/multunus/sails-auth-example/blob/master/api/services/protocols/local.js#L61) and add the accessToken while [creating the passport](https://github.com/multunus/sails-auth-example/blob/master/api/services/protocols/local.js#L66):

 ``` js
 var token = new Buffer(user.username + user.createdAt).toString('base64');